ethanp/wireless-http2-experiments/readme.md

 * However that code is kind of overly-complicated, and I want to use `Alamofire` and `SwiftyJSON` instead.
-* So I'm going to start a new project, and leave it up to the _server_ to decide which protocol I should use, perhaps based on the specific URL path requested.
+* So I'm going to start a new project, and leave it up to the _server_ to decide which protocol I should use, based on the port that the request comes in on.
 * So I need a wrapper method `instrumentedGET(urlAndPort)``

 ##### Caching
 * This is one of those things that could easily get pretty frustrating to deal with
-* Check out what's going they're doing in the [relevant unit tests][cachetests]
+* Check out what's going they're doing in the [relevant Alamofire unit tests][cachetests]

 [cachetests]: https://github.com/Alamofire/Alamofire/blob/c634f6067f0b5a59992a10bbd848203aa1231ff6/Tests/CacheTests.swift

+### The actual experimental condition
+* We can't ask questions about server push, because according to the Tweeters, it is disabled in `NSURLSession` anyways.
+    * This is a _real_ frickin bummer.
+* In any case, we should keep in mind that the HSIS people found that the case in which H2 _worse than_ H1 was under conditions of __transmitting large objects over a high-loss connection__.
+* So how about we have two `html` files, one has many _small_ resources, and one has many _large_ resources.
+    * We expect that due to the multiplexability of H2, the small resources should perform better in that scenario.
+    * As a way to try to replicate the effects seen in HSIS, we expect the large resources' condition to give the edge to H1.

 ## Data Collection
 ### DataServer
-#### OLD!
-* There is a specific Java server that is very easy to set-up from other programs.
+* `DataServer` is a little Sinatra HTTP (/1.1!) microservice
-* It is the `DataServer`, and it sits there, expecting data to come in as a UTF-8 JSON String through a server socket.
+* It sits there, expecting data to come in as a UTF-8 JSON String through a server socket.
-* It just dumps that json string into a file
+* It dumps incoming json strings into a file prefixed with the date and hour.

-#### Sinatra version
-* I want `DataServer` to run HTTP, and the easiest way to do that wass to have a little Sinatra microservice

-### DataSender
-* There is a Swift class `DataSender` purpose built to send appropriately- formatted JSON blobs to the aforementioned Java `DataServer`.
-* `DataSender` works as follows
-* There is a `JsonBuilder` that exposes a nice API for building the Json object
-* Then you can do `DataSender.send(JsonBuilder)` and it all gets sent to the `DataServer`